getantibody/antibody/README.md

 $ antibody bundle < plugins.txt
 ```

-This way antibody can clone the bundles in parallel, so it will be faster!
+This way antibody can concurrently clone the bundles, so it may be faster!

 ### In the wild